 Make the path for community contribution simple, accessible, and achievable

 Set clear guidelines for “next steps” at each stage of proposal process

 This is the initial fielding research + discussion on Discord, governance forum, Twitter or any other venue.
 This is an informal process to gauge community interest in a potential Index Coop improvement.

-Here are some questions the contributor might want to answer:
+Here are some questions a proposer might want to answer:

 Am I able to informally get any traction for this proposal in the Discord?

 How does this proposal get the community closer to achieving its stated goals?